 Dive in and discover Cornelius Bay!
 This magnificent dive site, located in the area of Bapor Kibra, is nestled into beautiful undeveloped bay next to the Curaçao Sea Aquarium Park between Shipwreck Point and Saba.

-These “boat dive only” reefs have remained unchanged for more than 50 years because they are found in the remote areas of the Curaçao Marine Park.
+Cornelius Bay is a “boat dive only” reef that has remained unchanged for more than 50 years because they are found in the remote areas of the Curaçao Marine Park.
 This is a MUST dive site and a perfect reason why sites along the south-eastern coastline of Curacao are so special!

 This area, around Cornelius Bay, has long been a part of maritime history; however, not much can be found today of the wreckage that this area is famous for.
 As in most of Curacao, within a hundred yards or less from shore, the sea floor drops deeply to sloping walls of coral, limestone, and volcanic rock.